About the Command and General Staff College

 The US Army Command and General Staff College educates, trains and develops leaders for Unified Land Operations in a Joint, Interagency, Intergovernmental, and Multinational operational environment; and advances the art and science of the profession of arms in support of Army operational requirements.

-The US Army Command and General Staff College is and will always strive to be an educational center of excellence.
+The US Army Command and General Staff College will always strive to be an educational center of excellence.
 We must remain a renowned academic leader in the study of leadership, the conduct of joint and combined land warfare, and the application of Joint, Interagency, Intergovernmental, and Multinational organizations to synchronize all elements of power to achieve national objectives.
 We will continue to support field commanders with well-trained and well-educated leaders, in-depth research in operational-level land power studies, and reach-back planning in support of ongoing operations.
-We will maintain our world-class faculty dedicated to learning and advancing the professional body of knowledge.
+We will inspire and support our world-class faculty dedicated to learning and advancing the professional body of knowledge.

 A Learning Organization Committed to Currency and Relevancy and the Contribution to Knowledge